Priority mandates for a Net-Zero Future:

 - Mandate evidence-based targets (= demonstrable net-zero returns relevant to the financial sector)

-- IB1 works across sectors to engage industry around Net-Zero climate-challenge led programmes across energy, built world, agriculture, water and transport.
+- IB1 works across sectors to engage industry around Net-Zero climate-challenge led programmes across finance, energy, built world, agriculture, water and transport.

 - IB1 is committed to helping unlock access to Shared Data — see our report on a market design for data sharing.